 - Not a developer bootcamp.
 The training is for the people who use WordPress to do their job, not the people who will be writing PHP.
 Developer-focused training is a different engagement (see WP 401 in the training catalogue).

 - Not “we’ll just train them on Yoast for an hour.”
 That is a webinar, not a training engagement.
-There are people who do that well; I am not the cheapest option for it.
+There are people who do that well, and I would rather point you at them than pretend it is my strength.

 Who this is for